Seteco/Somorrostro/Performance.md

 ### nice level

-It can only be set when the policy is set to `other` or `batch`.
+It can only be set when the policy is set to `other`, `nice`, or `batch`.
 The following will appear:

 ```
 [global]